joeyday/glideguide.blog/_drafts/glidequery-perks-part-1.md

 })(request, response);
 ~~~

 (As before, note this is a poor way to create arrays with GlideQuery.
 I kept this similar to the GlideRecord example for a more apples-to-apples comparison.
-Again, keep an eye out for Part 3 for some vastly improved GlideQuery array building examples.)
+Again, keep an eye out for Part 3 for some vastly improved GlideQuery array examples.)

 ### Native object methods

 Yet another benefit to GlideQuery's native objects is all of JavaScript's object methods can be used such as `hasOwnProperty()`.
-We can also use `Object.keys()` to get just the field names from the object, or we can use a `for...in` loop to iterate over all the properties.
+We can also use helper functions like `Object.keys()` and features like `for...in` loops.

 ~~~ javascript
 var inc = new GlideQuery('incident')